InstituteforDiseaseModeling/hpvsim/docs/index.rst

 |hpv_l| documentation
 =====================

-|hpv_s| is a stochastic agent-based simulator, written in Python, for exploring and analyzing human papilloma
+|hpv_s| is a stochastic agent-based simulator, written in Python, for exploring and analyzing human papillomavirus (HPV) transmission.
-virus (HPV) transmission.

 Full contents